Inside Sales vs Outside Sales – A Direct Comparison

 As the name implies, inside sales happen from inside a company’s offices or working from home.
 This is instead of dealing with clients in face to face meetings.

 The primary contact methods used by inside sales reps include phone, email, and social media.
 There are video calls, online conferencing, and other channels too.
 It’s common to use multiple methods to connect with prospects as part of a “touch pattern”.
 This makes inside sales more dynamic and effective than simple telemarketing, drawing on AI, automation and emotional intelligence to sell more impactfully.

 The role requires skills in research and being able to understand the needs of a business and challenges they face.
-Effective sales reps carefully plan their appointments and messaging by learning more about their prospects and where they work.
-This can be done by creating a BuyerDNA.
+Good sales reps carefully plan their appointments and messaging by learning more about their prospects and where they work.

-They also require confidence in pitching.
+They also need confidence in pitching.
 Reps need to communicate the benefits of the products and services they are selling.
-Depending on your industry, this process will include remote demonstrations.
-This is particularly common in software sales.
+Depending on your industry, this process will include remote demos.
+This is especially common in software sales.

 To quickly recap, inside sales reps sell remotely.
-This should not be confused with telemarketing.
-Successful inside sales reps combine various tools along with customer relationship management (CRM) systems to nurture leads.
+Successful inside sales reps blend various tools along with customer relationship management (CRM) systems to nurture leads.
 This will help reach their sales goals.